rsksmart/devportal-1.0/content/rsk-devportal/rif/wallet/index.md

 ![RIF Wallet App Banner](/assets/img/rif-wallet/rif-wallet-docs-banner.png)

-The [RIF wallet](https://github.com/rsksmart/rif-wallet) is a smart wallet enabling developers and businesses to build intuitive and secure mobile-first Web3 experiences for their end-users.
+The [RIF wallet](https://github.com/rsksmart/rif-wallet) is a DeFi wallet enabling developers and businesses to build intuitive and secure mobile-first Web3 experiences for their end-users.
 Businesses can now transition its end users into the Web3 ecosystem without all the complexity associated with blockchain addresses.
 See [Overview](./overview/) section for more information.

 Are you a developer, or a business looking to build and deploy a smart wallet?